newbit1/rootAVD/README.md

 </details>

 ### Notes
-* Android 12 (S) API 31 is a 64 Bit Only System, needs Magisk Alpha
+* Android 12 (S) API 31 is a 64 Bit Only System, needs Magisk Canary or Alpha
 * With the new Menu, you can choose between the newest Magisk, Canary, Stable and Alpha, Version.
 * Once choosen, the script will make that Version to your local one.
 * Prebuilt Kernel and Modules will be pulled from [AOSP](https://android.googlesource.com/kernel/prebuilts)